 Ryanair is an airline from Ireland.
 It is one of the oldest low-cost airlines in the world and is currently also the biggest airline in Europe.
 Ryanair has been developing its low-cost business model progressively and now even traditional airlines copy Ryanair's inventions.
 Ryanair's business idea is to sell extremely cheap tickets and make a profit from expensive extras.

 Ryanair is not the only low-cost airline in Europe but there are many similar competitors.
 A few of them to mention: easyJet from the UK, Wizz Air from Hungary and Norwegian Air Shuttle from Norway.
-Nowadays, even traditional airlines have many similar elements to low-cost airlines.
+Even traditional airlines have many similar elements to low-cost airlines.

 Ryanair has a few subsidiaries: Ryanair UK, Lauda Europe, Buzz and Malta Air.